piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 </theme-mapping>
 ```

-Each of XML Mapping File can contain one or multiple theme definitions.
+Each of theme mapping file can contain one or multiple theme definitions.
 The `<theme />` element takes the role of theme
 definition and each theme definition must have these attributes:

 Attribute | Description | Required